gramineproject/graphene/Examples/nodejs-express-server/README.md

 ## Steps to run without SGX

 1. Run `make`.
-2. Run `./pal_loader nodejs helloworld.js 3000`.
+2. Run `graphene-direct nodejs helloworld.js 3000`.
 3. The expected output should be the following: `Example app listening on port 3000!`

 ## Steps to run with SGX

 1. Run `make SGX=1` in order to build the application using SGX.
-2. Run `./pal_loader SGX nodejs helloworld.js 3000`
+2. Run `graphene-sgx nodejs helloworld.js 3000`
 3. The expected output should be the following: `Example app listening on port 3000!`